Programs

 Carol Curtis Sisterhen, Supervisor (201) 351-2443

 The Department of Special Education oversees the Intake Center.
-It is located at 70 Bright Street in Jersey City.
+It is located at 128 Duncan Ave (Room 107) in Jersey City.
 The Intake Center facilitates in registering special education students preschool age 3 through grade 12 in order to enroll the child in the appropriate program at their home school, or as close to home as possible.

 Please be sure to have the following when registering your child: